 Cassie is our Lead Forensic Interviewer.
 Cassie’s past work experience with The Nebraska State Patrol as Investigative Services Secretary and Dispatcher for over 10 years has provided her with the knowledge and understanding of multi-agency collaboration, excellent leadership and communication skills.
 Cassie was born and raised in the Northeast Nebraska town of Bloomfield.
-She continued her education in Vancouver, Washington where she received her degree in Travel and Tourism.
-After several years in the airline industry Cassie settled down in Grand Island, where she has made her home for almost 20 years.
+She continued her education in Vancouver, Washington.
+Cassie’s forensic interview training includes the American Professional Society on the Abuse of Children (APSAC), peer review training through the Nebraska Alliance of Child Advocacy Centers and the Midwest Regional Peer Review, Building Resilience in CACs and MDTs, Inclusive Communities Workshop, Nebraska Human Trafficking Task Force-identifying human trafficking in Nebraska project training.
 Cassie is a member of Blessed Sacrament Catholic Church.
 Cassie is the mother of two boys Jett and Cooper.
 Cassie enjoys antiquing, camping, traveling and watching her boys in several youth activities including baseball, football, bowling, archery, and soccer.

 MDT Coordinator: Gabriella Ochoa

 Gabriella Ochoa is our bilingual Multi-Disciplinary Coordinator.
 She received her Bachelors in Child Youth and Family Studies with minors in Psychology and Sociology from the University of Nebraska Lincoln.
 Gabriella was able to achieve being on the Dean’s list for numerous semesters and being a recipient of the Oasis/NCPA Academic Award.
+Gabriella received her forensic interview training through Child First.
 Gabriella was born in Grand Island, Nebraska.
 Gabriella enjoys having cookouts with her family, watching movies, reading, and attending church in her spare time.